 The methods for calculating BEL described above are varied and simplifications are used for less material classes of business where their application would not be practical or proportionate.
-Simplifications used are chosen only where they are expected to produce a more prudent provision than applying the methods described above.
+Where simplified approaches are used and there is a choice of possible approaches, the approach chosen will err on the side of prudence if it cannot be determined that the simplified approach will produce a best estimate value.